-This past year we held our fist Family Bingo Night, which was Dr. Seuss Themed since we had it the week before his birthday.
-The main purpose for this event was just to build community within our school and to offer a fun event for the whole family.
+This past year we held our first Family Bingo Night, which was Dr. Seuss Themed since we had it the week before his birthday (March 2nd).
+The main purpose of this event was just to build community within our school and to offer a fun event for the whole family.

 I found a bunch of Dr. Seuss quotes and cut them out of card stock and glued them on poster paper.
 My favorite new trick of Cricut Explore is the print and cut!
-I was able to print Dr Seuss clip art and the cricut cut it out beautifully!
+I was able to print Dr Seuss clip art and the Cricut cut it out beautifully!

 We taped the trees all over the walls along with the posters.
 We used primary colors for the tables and decorated them with cans wrapped in red and white paper (to look like Seuss hats) with balloons coming out and then centerpieces.

 One of my favorite items I made of poster paper was Horton.
 I cut out his shadow with my Cricut and then illuminated it on the poster board and traced around it.
-Tutorial here.

 I made hanging fans out of butcher paper and hung them from the basketball hoops and put some on the walls.
 I had bought some Dr. Suess cut outs from Oriental Trading to glue on the front of the fans.
-Tutorial Here.